Shane Tudor: Career

-Tudor was unwilling to play non-league football and started looking for another club.
+Tudor was unwilling to play non-League football and started looking for another club.
 He quickly signed for Leyton Orient on a two-year deal.
 Despite undergoing groin surgery in December, and also suffering ankle problems towards the end of the season, he scored five goals in 29 games from his right-wing position to help the club to promotion from League Two.
-His ankle injury later needed surgery, though the operation was a success and saw him enjoy a return to form.
+His ankle injury later needed surgery.
+The operation was a success and saw him enjoy a return to form.
 His second season in the capital saw Orient retain their League One status with Tudor the main fixture on the right-wing, playing 36 times and scoring twice.
-At the end of the 2006–07 campaign he was released, after he informed "O's" boss Martin Ling that he would not be signing a new contract as he wanted to move back to his Midlands roots.
+At the end of the 2006–07 campaign, he was released, after he informed "O's" boss Martin Ling that he would not be signing a new contract as he wanted to move back to his Midlands roots.

-In May 2007, he signed for fellow League One side Port Vale on a two-year contract.
+In May 2007, he signed a two-year contract for fellow League One side Port Vale.
 He struggled to maintain his place in the side, only making 14 league appearances in his first season, as well as being sent out on loan to Shrewsbury Town, where he failed to make any appearances at all due to a hamstring injury.
 This was a disappointment for Tudor as he had hoped to make the move permanent, and he told the Shropshire Star "I'll be back".
 He caused controversy on 20 September 2008, when after a 4–1 defeat to Macclesfield Town at Vale Park he was quoting as saying "No disrespect to them [Macclesfield], but they're a shit club.
 Look at the size of us to them and it's a million miles away."
 He later apologised to the club, saying that he had been "disappointed and angry" to have been limited to a late cameo appearance in the game, though stood by his belief that Port Vale were a bigger club than Macclesfield.
 It was against Shrewsbury Town at the New Meadow on 11 October 2008, where Tudor sustained a knee injury.
 He underwent surgery which proved unsuccessful, and he retired from professional football in January 2009, aged just 26.
 He stated his ambition to go into management and said "It would be nice to come back and manage Port Vale one day."

 Post-retirement

-After being forced to retire from football he graduated with a degree in sports journalist from Staffordshire University in 2011, and two years later founded the Sporting Stars Academy in Stoke-on-Trent with former teammate Robin Hulbert.
+After being forced to retire from football, he graduated with a degree in sports journalist from Staffordshire University in 2011, and two years later founded the Sporting Stars Academy in Stoke-on-Trent with former teammate Robin Hulbert.